jbananak-jfrog/ReadME-ML/docs/JFROG ML/automate-jfrog-ml/automation-tutorials/index.md

 We have described the configuration parameters in our <Anchor label="Automating Build and Deploy" title="Automating Build and Deploy" href="/docs/automating-build-and-deploy">Automating Build and Deploy</Anchor> page.

-#### Publishing the Automation
+### Publishing the Automation

-Finally, we can use the JFrog ML CLI to publish the automation.
-We specify the name of the JFrog ML environment `--environment` and the directory containing the automation definitions`-p`,  In this case, the current working directory.
+Finally, use the JFrog ML CLI to publish (`register`) the automation.
+You must specify the target `--environment` and the directory containing your automation definitions using `-p`.
+In this example, we use `.` to indicate the current working directory.

 ```
 frogml automations register --environment environment_name -p .